Deu

 - This blended approach ensures the workshop is engaging, efficient, and highly beneficial for all attendees

-Leader: E. HOLSTROEM (SWE), CMO Medic Tool AS
+E. HOLSTROEM (SWE), CMO Medic Tool AS

-Supporter: COSINUSS, MedicTool and CoROM
+COSINUSS MedicTool CoROM

-Language: EN
+EN

-Participant maximum: 16
+16

 4-hour workshop designed to lead students through a rapid trauma simulation-based curriculum development process utilizing ADDIE to create and execute a trauma simulation.
 Participants will evaluate trauma simulation technologies, then develop and run a simulation using these technologies.
 Special emphasis will be placed on debriefing techniques to maximize learning and objective performance measures in trauma simulation.